 Used in an almost identical fashion to propane, butane is contained in items including camping stoves, lighters, torches, fridges and freezers.
 Butane is regarded as one of the more harmful volatile substances to inhale.

-Also known as Chloromethane, this is colourless, flammable, toxic gas that is widely used as a refrigerant but has many other industrial applications.
+Also known as Chloromethane, this is colorless, flammable, toxic gas that is widely used as a refrigerant but has many other industrial applications.
 Some examples include: as solvent in petroleum refining, a propellant in polystyrene foam production, a methylating and chlorinating agent in organic chemistry and as a herbicide.
 Exposure to methyl chloride causes a wide variety of issues from drowsiness and dizziness to seizures and comas depending on the level of concentration and duration of exposure.

 Volatile Organic Compounds (VOCs)